olliw42/mLRS-docu/docs/MTX.md

 This page describes how to set up a mLRS system for OpenTx radios running the mTX (formerly MAVLink for OpenTx) firmware.

 Five steps need to be completed:
-1. The OpenTx radio needs to be flashed with the mTx firmware.
+1. The OpenTx radio needs to be flashed with the mTX firmware.
 2. The radio needs to be configured.
 3. The mLRS Tx module needs to be put into "mBridge mode".
 4. The mLRS system needs to be put into "MAVLink mode".